Bourscheid, Luxembourg

 Bourscheid (Buerschent [ˈbuːɐ̯ʃənt]; Burscheid) is a commune and small town in north-eastern Luxembourg.
 It is part of the canton of Diekirch, which is part of the district of Diekirch.

-As of 2024, the town of Bourscheid, which lies in the centre of the commune, had a population of 266, which subsequently increased to 466 by 2021.
+As of 2024, the town of Bourscheid, which lies in the centre of the commune, had a population of 458.
 Other settlements within the commune include Goebelsmuhle, Lipperscheid, Michelau, Schlindermanderscheid, and Welscheid.

-Bourscheid Castle located close to the village is Luxembourg's largest and one of the most important medieval castles between the Meuse and the Rhine.
+Bourscheid Castle located close to the village is one of the most important medieval castles between the Meuse and the Rhine.